 Itamaraca

-Itamaraca is from Brazil and apparently there maybe be several ‘iterations’ of it ( get it? haha :P).
+Itamaraca is from an island that is part of Brazil and apparently there maybe be several "iterations" of it ( get it? haha :P).
+Most Brazilians have never heard of it, while some know it under a different name.

-The fruit is very small and round, sometimes flying saucer-shaped.
-They’re green but develop some yellow and red blush at maturity.
+The fruit is very small and round and compressed, sometimes flying saucer-shaped.
+They're green but develop some yellow and red blush at maturity.
 The flesh is fiberless and has what we would categorize as Indian/Alphonso class flavor, resembling the flavor of the Kesar variety.
 So if you are a fan of Kesar you may enjoy trying Itamaraca!
-The seed is small and polyembryonic.
+The seed is very small, thin and polyembryonic.

 The trees are spreading growers with a dwarfish- compact growth habit.
 Despite the small fruit size, they produce well.
-We planted our Itamaraca in 2017 for evaluation and it fruited in 2019.
-It appear to be an early-to-midseason variety with an extended season.
+We planted our first Itamaraca in 2017 for evaluation and it fruited in 2019, later adding a second tree.
+It is an early-to-midseason variety with an extended season and has been very disease resistant.

 Flavor: - Indian/Alphonso